datasciencecampus/coffee-and-coding/README.md

 A _public_ repository to hold resources and notes from ONS Coffee & Coding sessions.
 GitHub repository idea and layout lovingly sourced from [Department for Transport (DfT)'s repo](https://github.com/departmentfortransport/coffee-and-coding).

-Get in touch at: coffee.coding@ons.gov.uk
+Get in touch at: coffee.coding@ons.gov.uk, we welcome suggestions and ideas for future events.

 ### Contributing
 Note that resources are _publicly accessible_.
 When adding new content work on a branch and submit a pull request.